181192/P023-DockerMediaServer/README.md

    `git clone https://github.com/causefx/Organizr`

    You will now have a folder named `Organizr` inside the `www` folder.
+6. Change line 8 in `/opt/appdata/delugevpn/core.conf` to this `"move_completed_path": "/downloads/completed",`.
+7. Change line 21 in `/opt/appdata/delugevpn/core.conf` to this `"download_location": "/downloads/incomplete",`.
-6. Run with `docker-compose up -d` the `-d` is optional for running inn the background.
+8. Run with `docker-compose up -d` the `-d` is optional for running inn the background.
-7. To create a password on the nginx server to have protection if you serve the server on the wide-web run this command.
+9. To create a password on the nginx server to have protection if you serve the server on the wide-web run this command.

    `docker exec -it nginx htpasswd -c /config/nginx/.htpasswd <username>`.